 How can I migrate my current boards to the New experience?

-As soon as you have access to the New experience, you can start manually creating new versions of your Legacy boards using the equivalent board types:
+As soon as you have access to the New experience, you can start using our migration tool, which creates New experience-equivalent versions of your Legacy boards:

 With just one click, admins and board owners can effortlessly clone existing Legacy boards to their New experience equivalents.
 Key board configurations will be automatically transferred to ensure a smooth transition.
 Cloned Legacy boards will remain accessible until you are ready to delete them and fully embrace the New experience.